takomo-io/takomo-docs/docs/stack-properties/account-ids.md

 # Account ids

 Working simultaneously with multiple accounts usually requires switching between many credentials or IAM roles.
-This poses a real risk of accidentally deploying infrastructure to the wrong account.
+This poses a real risk of accidentally deploying infrastructure to a wrong account.

 You can mitigate this risk with the `accountIds` property, which lets you define a list of allowed accounts to deploy a stack.
 It accepts a single account id or a list of account ids.